Here at Houst we use lockboxes for all our homes. But why? Are they safe? And why don’t we meet guests in-person?

 No need to worry – we’ll do it for you!

-If you think the railing lockbox is best for you then your Account Manager will install one at the onboard meeting.
+If you think the railing lockbox is best for you then your Account Manager will install one at your onboard meeting.

-And if the wall-mounted sounds more suitable, then we’ll schedule our handyman to install it a few days later (in a spot of your choice, of course).
+And if the wall-mounted sounds more suitable we’ll schedule our handyman to install it a few days later (in a spot of your choice, of course).

 Best of all?
-Your deposit covers both the lockbox and its installation.
+Your sign-up fee covers both the lockbox and its installation.